datastaxdevs/workshop-cassandra-application-development/javascript/Javascript_README.md

 You will be running the following steps from the command line.

+> Note: since the code uses the `dotenv` package, sourcing the dot-env file is not even necessary for Javascript.

 ### Setup

 First (in the GitPod terminal), do `source .env` to set environment variables for your app.